-First of all, I did not pick this book up on my own.
+First of all, I did not pick The Bookish Life of Nina Hill up on my own.
 It was a book club pick for December, when we normally pick something lighter/easy to read due to book club being earlier in the month.
 I had seen it around a lot and figured I’d probably like it, but hadn’t gotten to it yet.

 The first thing I thought while reading this book was “I like this girl!”
 I had a girl crush on Nina the whole time, and totally wished she was real so we could be friends.
 She’s introverted, bookish, has anxiety (me too 🙋♀️), and is super funny.
 There were a few moments where I wanted to ask her what the heck she was thinking, but otherwise, we’d be besties.

 The plot pretty much went as expected in a girly read like this one, but kept my interest.
 There were definitely some questionable moments when I thought “hm okay that would never happen in real life,” like a street fight between neighbors in which scoops of ice cream are thrown (??), but the rest of the book was good enough for me to just sort of write those moments off as quirky to match the rest of the book and move on.